Royal Music Institute of Berlin: History

 The institute was initially located in Zelter's apartment in the Singakademie building on the Fortress Moat.
 In 1832, the company moved to Papenstraße 10 to the official apartment of August Wilhelm Bach, which was located in the immediate vicinity of St. Mary's Church, where Bach worked as music director and organist.
 In 1854, the Royal Church Music Institute had its own premises at Spandauer Straße 72 for the first time.
 The institute was later renamed the Institute for Church Music and around 1922 the State Academy for Church and School Music.

 Institute for Church Music

 After several relocations, the State Academy for Church and School Music found its final domicile at today's Ernst-Reuter-Platz (at that time: Knie) in Hardenbergstraße 41 in Berlin-Charlottenburg, opposite the intersection of Schillerstraße.
-The building still exists in the area of the Technical University of Berlin and is part of the Berlin University of the Arts.
+The building still exists in the area of Technische Universität Berlin and is part of the Berlin University of the Arts.

 On May 6, 2014, a one-and-a-half year renovation of the interior was completed.